Detecting the heterodyning of gravitational waves: Conclusion

 Our results show that an even better sensitivity could be achieved using GW signals from compact binary stars detectable with next-generation GW detectors that operate in the $\rm dHz$ regime.
 In particular, using signals of binary neutron stars expected to be detected with DECIGO would yield a sensitivity competitive with that of current pulsar timing arrays.

-Our results show that future detectors designed to detect GW signals in a higher frequency range could be used to indirectly probe GWs down to the frequencies given by the inverse instrument lifetime.
+Future detectors designed to detect GW signals in a higher frequency range could be used to indirectly probe GWs down to the frequencies given by the inverse instrument lifetime.
+Potentially, this allows one to probe GW frequencies in the $\rm nHz$~--~$\mu\rm Hz$ range, which are expected to be emitted by the most massive black holes in our Universe.
 Conveniently, this could be achieved without modification of the detector designs and with the same data outputs.
-This method could therefore prove a valuable tool in the exploration of the gravitational-wave spectrum and the development of gravitational-wave astronomy in general.\\
+This method could therefore prove a valuable tool in the exploration of the gravitational-wave spectrum and the development of gravitational-wave astronomy in general.